devcode1981/File-Provider-Storage/doc/set-up-gdk.md

 gdk stop rails
 ```

-To access GitLab, you may now go to http://localhost:3000 in your
+To access GitLab, you may now go to http://localhost:3000 in your browser.
-browser.
+It may take a few minutes for the Rails app to be ready.
+During this period you would see `dial unix /Users/.../gitlab.socket: connect: connection refused` in the browser.

 The development login credentials are `root` and
 `5iveL!fe`.

 GDK comes with a number of settings, and most users will use the